The Gaia-Kepler Stellar Properties Catalog. II. Planet Radius Demographics as a Function of Stellar Mass and Age: The Planet Radius Valley

 \subsubsection{Discussion}

-Our results confirm the stellar mass dependence of the radius valley, with a best-fitting slope of \slope\ = $0.26^{+0.21}_{-0.16}$.
-The uncertainty contains the range of slopes predicted by photoevaporation models \citep[0.24--0.35,][]{Wu2019} and core-powered mass-loss models \citep[$\approx$\,0.33,][]{Gupta2020}.
-Therefore, we are unable to differentiate between core-powered mass-loss and photoevaporation using the valley's slope in the planet radius-stellar mass diagram \citep[see also][]{Loyd2019}.
+Our results confirm the stellar mass dependence of the radius gap \citep{Fulton2018,Cloutier2020b}, with a best-fitting slope of \slope\ = $0.26^{+0.21}_{-0.16}$.
+The uncertainty contains the range of slopes predicted by photoevaporation models \citep{Wu2019} and core-powered mass-loss models \citep[$\approx$\,0.33,][]{Gupta2020}.
+Therefore, we are unable to differentiate between these scenarios using the valley's slope in the planet radius-stellar mass diagram \citep[see also][]{Loyd2020}.

-Using Monte Carlo simulations similar to the ones used to compute the blue shaded region in Figure \ref{fig:pradmass}, we find that a sample size of 20,000 planets ($\approx$\,4 times the current number) assuming $typical$ planet radius and stellar mass errors of 1\% is needed to reduce the uncertainties in \slope\ to 0.04, $i.e.,$ a 2--3$\sigma$ separation between the slopes of the lower and upper bounds of photoevaporation \citep[0.24--0.35,][]{Wu2019}, which contain our measured value (0.26) and the value predicted by core-powered mass-loss \citep[0.33,][]{Gupta2020}.
-Even after combining all planets discovered by \kep, $K2$ \citep{Howell2014}, and those already and to be discovered by the Transiting Exoplanet Survey Satellite \citep[$TESS$,][]{ricker14}, both the sample size of $\sim$\,10,000 planets and the precision of our planet and stellar parameters will be insufficient to differentiate between the photoevaporation and core-powered mass-loss theories.
+To evaluate whether our inability to differentiate between core-powered mass-loss and photoevaporation in planet radius-stellar mass space is simply a problem of sample size which might be ameliorated by future discoveries, we ran Monte Carlo simulations similar to those used in Figure \ref{fig:pradmass} to test various sample sizes and measurement precisions.
+We found that a sample size of 20,000 planets ($\approx$\,4 times the current number) assuming $typical$ planet radius and stellar mass errors of 1\% is needed to reduce the uncertainties in \slope\ to 0.04.
+This uncertainty would allow a 2--3$\sigma$ separation between the lower and upper bounds of photoevaporation \citep[0.24--0.35,][]{Wu2019}, which contain our measured value (0.26) and the value predicted by core-powered mass-loss \citep[0.33,][]{Gupta2020}.
+Even after combining all planets discovered by \kep, $K2$ \citep{Howell2014}, and those already and to be discovered by the Transiting Exoplanet Survey Satellite \citep[$TESS$,][]{ricker14}, both the sample size of $\sim$\,10,000 planets and the precision of our planet and stellar parameters would be insufficient to differentiate between photoevaporation, which requires a planet-stellar mass dependence to explain the stellar mass dependence of the radius gap, and core-powered mass-loss in planet radius-stellar mass space.